In this article, we will cover some important questions that come up time and again regarding hearing protection for your baby.

 And you are

-- attending stadium events, gymnasiums, amusement parks, theaters and other entertainment facilities.
+attending stadium events, gymnasiums, amusement parks, theatres and other entertainment facilities.